 As with all personal injury cases, most talc-cancer lawsuits will end up reaching an out-of-court settlement at some point (the vast majority won't end up in a trial, in other words).
 But it's not easy to predict how much a plaintiff might receive in settlement.
 That's because every case is different when it comes to clarity of the defendant's liability and the spectrum of the plaintiff's damages.
 And comparison of settlement outcomes is usually impossible because, by their very terms, settlement agreements are almost always confidential.
 The plaintiff agrees to accept a certain amount of compensation to resolve their case and release the product manufacturer from any future liability over the incident, the manufacturer promises to pay the plaintiff the agreed-upon dollar amount, and both sides agree to keep the terms of the settlement private.

 It should be noted that while Johnson & Johnson is facing upwards of 70,000 lawsuits over the safety of their talc-based products, it's not the only big company being dragged into court.
 Other manufacturers named in similar cases include Revlon, Chanel, Avon, and Colgate-Palmolive.
 Talc suppliers and even drug stores have also been sued by consumers.
 The wave of litigation has many cosmetic companies pivoting away from use of talc in their products, according to Reuters.

 Jury verdicts after product liability trials aren't necessarily the best yardstick against which to measure the value of your potential talc-cancer lawsuit.
 When a plaintiff wins a trial like this, they often win big.
-And most talc-cancer lawsuits to reach the trial stage as of early 2021 have only involved cases against Johnson & Johnson.
+And most talc-cancer lawsuits to reach the trial stage have only involved cases against Johnson & Johnson.
 Having said that, let's look at a few recent plaintiffs' verdicts and appeals courts decisions: